Research Infrastructures

 Center for Resource Process Intensification (HZDR)

-The planned Center for Resource Process Intensification (CeRI2) focuses on researching multiphase flows for resource technologies and H2 production in order to significantly increase the resource and energy efficiency of these processes.
+The new Center for Resource Process Intensification and Interface Studies (CeRI²) focuses on multiphase flow research for resource technologies and H2 production for a significant increase of resource and energy efficiency in these processes.

 Gas Turbine Research Center (DLR)

-The DLR Test Center for Gas Turbine Research and Validation enables the development of highly flexible and low-emission decentralized, industrial, and heavy-duty gas turbine technologies using a variety of renewable gaseous and liquid fuels, including hydrogen, for a reliable, safe, and CO2-neutral energy supply for tomorrow.
-It consists of a compressor test facility, combustion chamber test facilities, and a turbine test facility.
+The DLR gas turbine research and validation test center enables the development of highly flexible and low-emission decentralized, industrial and heavy-duty gas turbine technologies using a large variety of renewable gaseous and liquid fuels including hydrogen for a reliable, safe and CO2-neutral energy supply of tomorrow.
+It consists of a compressor, combustor, turbine as well as seal and lifetime test facilities.

 More about the Institut of Test and Simulation for Gas Turbines